The Lucky Penny Program

 • 40 author copies

-Lucky Penny Program authors become part of The Little Press family, benefiting from the same credibility, industry access, and long-term support afforded to traditionally acquired authors.
+Lucky Penny Program authors become part of The Little Press family with a traditional book contract, benefiting from the same credibility, industry access, and long-term support afforded to all of our acquired projects.

 Investment